okhlybov/autoc/README.md

 ## Licensing & availability

-This code is distributed under terms of the [2-clause BSD license](LICENSE).
+This code is distributed under terms of the 2-clause BSD {file:LICENSE}.

 The project's home page is [GitHub](https://github.com/okhlybov/autoc).

 The released ruby gems are published in [RubyGems](https://rubygems.org/gems/autoc).

-The condensed description of the changes is in the [Change Log](CHANGES.md).
+The condensed description of the changes is in the {file:CHANGES.md}.

 ## Assorted related stuff